Perceval's sister: Grail heroine

 Dindrane from Perlesvaus is not the same character as the sister of Perceval in the Vulgate Queste del Saint Graal (Quest for the Holy Grail) and the derived works, who helps her brother and his companions in their quest for the Holy Grail.
 She is a prominent figure in such Grail romances, sometimes dubbed the "Grail heroine".
-Though usually left unnamed, she is named as Agresrizia in the Italian Tavola Ritonda.
+Though usually left unnamed, she is named as Agrestizia in the Italian Tavola Ritonda.
 According to Anna Caughey, Thomas Malory's portrayal of Percival's (Perceval's) sister in his Le Morte d'Arthur, based on the Vulgate Queste, characterizes her with an unusual "seizure of power and agency for a Malorian [good] woman that has previously been seen only in ambivalent or actively evil figures such as Nynyve or Morgan le Fay."

-She is first encountered upon her brother (sometimes half-brother)'s return to their mother's castle, where she tells him that their mother has died.
+Malory, following the Post-Vulgate Cycle, describes her as daughter of King Pellinore.
+The Vugate Cycle, however, originally had her as daughter of Pellinore's relative, the Fisher King.
+She is first encountered upon Perceval's return to their mother's castle, where she tells him that their mother has died.
 Perceval leaves her either in the care of their hermit uncle or (in other texts) at the Castle of Maidens.
-She later meets up with Perceval, Galahad and Bors, telling them who she is (she does not mention her name prior to this).
-She proceeds to inform them of the Sword of the Strange Belt, the magical Ship of Solomon, the Tree of Life, and other aspects of her destiny.
-The travellers board the Ship of Solomon, intent to complete the mystical Grail quest.
+She later meets up with Perceval, Galahad and Bors, telling them who she is and informing them of the Sword of the Strange Belt, the magical Ship of Solomon, the Tree of Life, and other aspects of her destiny.
+The travellers board the Ship of Solomon, intent on completing the mystical Grail quest.
 After leaving the ship, they encounter a castle with a leprous mistress; told that only the blood of a maiden princess can cure the chatelaine's leprosy, Perceval's sister opts to donate hers, but succumbs to the blood loss and dies.
 As per her dying wish, her body is set adrift in a boat (without a crew) to float to the holy city of Sarras.
-In one version, Lancelot (Galahad's father) finds her vessel and buries her in Palais Esperitel.
+In one version, Lancelot finds her vessel and buries her in Palais Esperitel.
 In the other version, she is interred by Galahad and Bors when they land at the port of Sarras, after which they proceed to win the Grail.